codeforpdx/recordexpungPDX/src/ops/README.md

 path `/src/frontend/node_modules`.
 This keeps the node\_modules tree off of the local filesystem, and preserves it across container lifecycles.

-#### PostgreSQL volumes

-`postgres_data` is a named volume, mounted into the postgres container at the path `/var/lib/postgresql/data`.
-This keeps the data tree off of the local filesystem, and preserves it across container lifecycles.

-The local path `config/postgres` is bind-mounted into the postgres container at the path `/var/lib/postgresql/config`.
-This allows the `initdb` make target to run the seeding SQL scripts therein.

 ##

 ## Deploys